rloufoster/World_Weather_Analysis/README.md

 ### Purpose

-The purpose of this project was to collect and analyze world wide weather data for PlanMyTrip to use to recommend ideal hotels based on clients' weather preferences, and to ultimately build an algorithm that will provide custom itineraries to clients on an ad hoc basis.
+The purpose of this project was to collect and analyze worldwide weather data for PlanMyTrip to use to recommend ideal hotels based on clients' weather preferences, and to ultimately build an algorithm that will provide custom itineraries to clients on an ad hoc basis.

 ### Method